-We have raised our 2012 earnings per share guidance and now expect to be in the range of \$3.14 to \$3.29.
-All other elements of our 2012 financial guidance remain unchanged.
-We anticipate that total revenue will be between \$21.8 billion and \$22.8 billion.
+We have raised our 2012 earnings per share guidance and now expect to be in the range of \$3.29 to \$3.39.
+This is an increase from the previous earnings per share guidance range of \$3.14 to \$3.29.
+Certain other elements of our 2012 financial guidance have also been revised.
+We still anticipate that total revenue will be between \$21.8 billion and \$22.8 billion.
 This includes an expected decline of more than \$3 billion in Zyprexa sales due to patent expirations in most markets outside of Japan.
-The reduction in revenue due to Zyprexa patent expirations is expected to be partially offset by growth in key franchises including Cymbalta, Cialis, Humalog, Humulin, and Forteo, as well as continued growth of newer products such as Effient, Axiron®, and Tradjenta.
+The reduction in revenue due to Zyprexa patent expirations is expected to be partially offset by growth in key franchises including Cymbalta, Cialis, Alimta, Humalog, and Forteo, as well as continued growth of newer products such as Effient and Axiron[®].
 We also anticipate continued strong, double-digit revenue growth from our Elanco Animal Health business.
 Both Japan and emerging markets are expected to post continued strong underlying volume growth; however, overall revenue growth in these markets in 2012 will be adversely affected by pricing actions in Japan and by the expected impact of patent expirations, including Zyprexa, in some emerging market countries.

-We anticipate that gross margin as a percent of revenue will be approximately 77 percent.
-Marketing, selling, and administrative expenses are expected to decline and be in the range of \$7.4 billion to \$7.8 billion.
-Research and development expense is expected to be flat to increasing and in the range of \$5.0 billion to \$5.3 billion.
-Other-net, expense is expected to be in a range between net expense of \$50 million and net income of \$100 million.
-Operating cash flows are expected to be more than sufficient to fund capital expenditures of approximately \$800 million, as well as anticipated business development activity and our current dividend.
+We now anticipate that gross margin as a percent of revenue will be approximately 78 percent in 2012, an increase from the prior guidance of approximately 77 percent.
+Marketing, selling, and administrative expenses are still expected to decline and be in the range of \$7.3 billion to \$7.7 billion, a decrease from the prior range of \$7.4 billion to \$7.8 billion.
+Research and development expense is still expected to be flat to increasing and in the range of \$5.0 billion to \$5.3 billion.
+Other -net, expense is expected to be in a range between net expense of \$75 million and net income of \$50 million, a change from the prior range of net expense of \$50 million and net income of \$100 million.
+Operating cash flows are still expected to be more than sufficient to fund capital expenditures of approximately \$800 million, as well as anticipated business development activity, our current dividend, and share repurchases.